 Maintaining your lawn at a higher level will allow you to control weeds without the use of chemicals.
 Broadleaf weed sprays can be used to kill weeds as they appear.

-An early season application around Mother’s Day and again around July 4th of Hi-Yield Grub Free Zone III or a similar insecticide will provide effective white grub and billbug control for the growing season.
+An application of Bonide Grub and Insect Control Granules in May and again in July or a similar insecticide will provide effective white grub and billbug control for the growing season.
 This preventative method tends to give better results than applying insecticides when you notice damage as it then may be too late.
 If you have routinely had problems with other insects, opt for products specifically targeted for those pests to ensure effective control.

 A lot goes into having a lush, healthy lawn, but if you take the appropriate steps to rejuvenate your lawn in spring, you’ll be rewarded with thick, healthy, resilient turf to enjoy from early spring until snow flies again.